It is also possible to construct models in PRISM through direct specification of their transition matrix.

 (see the section "Exporting The Model" and the appendix "Explicit Model Files").

-Presently, this functionality is only supported in the command-line version of the tool, using the -importtrans
+Presently, this functionality is only supported in the command-line version of the tool, usually using the -importmodel

-PRISM makes some attempt to discern the model type from the format of the input files,
+PRISM tries to determine the model type from the format of the input files,

 but if this does not work, the model type can be overwritten using the -dtmc